WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 ### Unlocking the bootloader
 - Backup all your data. **_You'll lose everything you have on Android and will start from scratch_**.

+- In Android settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "OEM Unlock" inside it.

-Assuming your Surface Duo is booted to Android and plugged to your PC:
+Assuming your Surface Duo is booted to Android, plugged to your PC:

 - Open a command prompt on your PC and run this command:
 ```